-The key K^i is calculated using ExtSerialH transformation as follows:
+The frame key K^i is calculated using ExtSerialH transformation as follows:

+'''

-$$K^i = ExtSerialH(K, i) = HKDF-Expand(K^i, label1, k),$$
+K^i = ExtSerialH(K, i) = HKDF-Expand(K^i, label1, k),

+'''

-where i = 1, ..., t, HKDF-Expand is an HMAC-based key derivation function, described in [RFC5869], K_i is calculated as follows:
+where i = 1, ..., t, HKDF-Expand is the HMAC-based key derivation function, described in [RFC5869], $K^i$ is calculated as follows:

-$$K^1 = K$$

-,
+''' K^1 = K,

-$K^{j+1} = HKDF-Expand(K^j, label2, k)$, where $j = 1, ..., t-1$,
+K^{j+1} = HKDF-Expand(K^j, label2, k), where j = 1, ..., t - 1, '''

-where label1 and label2 are different strings (can be a zero-length strings) that are defined by a specific protocol (see, for example, TLS 1.3 updating traffic keys algorithm [TLSDraft]).
+where label1 and label2 are different strings from V\ that are defined by a specific protocol (see, for example, TLS 1.3 updating traffic keys algorithm [TLSDraft]).

-Internal Re-keying Mechanisms
+6. Internal Re-keying Mechanisms

-This section presents an approach to increase the key lifetime by using a transformation of a previously negotiated key during each separate message processing.
+This section presents an approach to increase the key lifetime by using a transformation of a data processing key (section key) during each separate message processing.
+Each message is processed starting with the same key (the first section key) and each section key is updated after processing N bits of message (section).

-It provides internal re-keying mechanisms called ACPKM (Advanced cryptographic prolongation of key material) and ACPKM-Master that do not use and use a master key respectively.
-Such mechanisms are integrated into the base modes of operations and actually form new modes of operation, therefore they are called "internal re-keying" mechanisms in this document.
+This section provides internal re-keying mechanisms called ACPKM (Advanced Cryptographic Prolongation of Key Material) and ACPKM-Master that do not use a master key and use a master key respectively.
+Such mechanisms are integrated into the base modes of operation and actually form new modes of operation, therefore they are called "internal re-keying" mechanisms in this document.

-Internal re-keying mechanism is recommended to be used in protocols that process large single messages (e.g. CMS messages) since the maximum gain in increasing the key lifetime is achieved by increasing the length of a message, while it almost does not affect performance for increasing the number of messages.
+Internal re-keying mechanisms are recommended to be used in protocols that process large single messages (e.g., CMS messages), since the maximum gain in increasing the key lifetime is achieved by increasing the length of a message, while it provides almost no increase in the number of messages that can be processed with one initial key.

 Internal re-keying increases the key lifetime through the following approach.
-Suppose there is a protocol P with some base mode of operation.
-Let L1 and L2 be a side channel and combinatorial limitations respectively and for some fixed amount of messages q let m1, m2 be the length of each separate message, that can be safely processed with a single key K according to these limitations.
+Suppose protocol P uses some base mode of operation.
+Let L1 and L2 be a side channel and combinatorial limitations respectively and for some fixed amount of messages q let m1, m2 be the lengths of messages, that can be safely processed with a single initial key K according to these limitations.

-Thus, by analogy with the Section 5 without re-keying the final key lifetime restriction, as displayed in Figure 6, is equal to L1 and only g messages of the length m1 can be safely processed.
+Thus, by analogy with the Section 5 without re-keying the final key lifetime restriction, as displayed in Figure 6, is equal to L1 and only q messages of the length m1 can be safely processed.